 If you don’t have big suitcases, please consider heading up or downstairs.
-Lots of luggage blocking the entry makes it tough for people at Mascot and Green Square to get on the train and just upsets everyone.
+Luggage blocking the entry makes it tough for people at Mascot and Green Square to get on the train.
 If you need to get off and there is not a lot of room just speak up and you will find people will move for you.

-3. You cannot buy an Opal card at the ticket window at airport stations
+3. You can now buy an Opal card at the ticket window at airport stations

 Airport link has some videos showing you how to catch the train on their website

 CityRail network map (PDF)

 Trackwork notices – Trackwork seems to happen about every eight weeks.
 Buses will replace trains but it will take quite a bit longer and they are usually really crowded.
 I would recommend taxis in this instance.